emberjs/guides/source/models/working-with-relationships.md

 ## Removing Relationships

-To remove a `belongsTo` relationship, we can just set it to `null`, which will also remove it from the `hasMany` side:
+To remove a `belongsTo` relationship, we can set it to `null`, which will also remove it from the `hasMany` side:

 ```javascript
 let comment = this.store.peekRecord('comment', 1);